Boyce Talks Cutting

 This time around, Personal Trainer and Fitness Expert Lee Boyce lays down the skinny on fat loss.
-Lee’s worked with clients of all walks of life, and is no stranger to dropping body fat for himself or for his clients.
+Lee’s worked with clients from all walks of life and is no stranger to dropping body fat for himself or for his clients.
 This is just the ticket if you’re a “hard-loser.”

 I do a lot of talking about putting on size and putting on strength.
 Alternatively, I don’t have much out there when it comes to cutting down.
 The odd piece here and there pepper the internet and fitness mags, but it’s never been the focal point.

 For the masses, I’ve decided to put cutting in the list of “Boyce Talks” topics.
 Time to send some myths to the crypt.